Cloudxtreme/github-irc/README.md

 - Choose a secret token.
 - For development purpose, choose Send me everything.
 - Add webhook.
-- Now, depending on your OS, set your secret token in the GITHUBTOKEN variable.
+- Now, depending on your OS, set your secret token in the GITHUBTOKEN environment variable.
 (Search on Google is you need help with this)

 ### Todo list